homearanya/alistair-psychologist/src/pages/blog/boosting-ones-brain-functioning-through-diet.md

   image: /img/brain-food-image.jpg
 ---

 Recent research shows that the food we eat, and don’t eat, has a huge impact on the health of our body and <u>brain</u>.
-This article focuses on answering the following two questions:
+This post focuses on answering the following two questions:

 - Which food is unhealthy for one’s brain and why is this so?
 - Which food provides the essential nutrients required for a healthy brain?